jspecify/jspecify/docs/docs/user-guide.md

-A type like `String` that isn't annotated with either `@Nullable` or `@NonNull` means what it always used to mean: its values might be intended to include `null`s or might not, depending on whatever documentation you can find (but see [below](#nullmarked) for help!).
+A type like `String` that isn't annotated with either `@Nullable` or `@NonNull` means what it always used to mean: its values might be intended to include `null` or might not, depending on whatever documentation you can find (but see [below](#nullmarked) for help!).
 JSpecify calls this "unspecified nullness".

 ```java